Realistic Blur Synthesis for Learning Image Deblurring: Introduction

-In this paper, we explore ways to synthesize more realistic blurred images for training deblurring models so that we can improve the deblurring quality on real blurred images while reducing the burden of collecting a broad range of real datasets.
-To this end, we analyze the difference between the generation process of real and synthetic blurred images.
-In particular, we investigate several factors that may degrade the deblurring performance of synthetic datasets on real blurred images, such as noise, saturated pixels, and camera ISP.
-Based on the analysis, we present a method to synthesize more realistic blurred images.
-Our experiments show that our method can synthesize more realistic blurred images, and our synthesized training set can greatly improve the deblurring performance on real blurred images.
+In this paper, we explore ways to synthesize more realistic blurred images for training deblurring models so that we can improve deblurring quality on real blurred images without the burden of collecting a broad range of real datasets.
+To this end, we first present \emph{RSBlur}, a novel dataset of real and synthetic blurred images.
+Then, using the dataset, we analyze the difference between the generation process of real and synthetic blurred images and present a realistic blur synthesis method based on the analysis.

-Precise analysis on the difference between real and synthetic blurred images requires pairs of synthetic and real images so that we can isolate factors that cause the difference.
-However, there exist no datasets that provide both synthetic and real blurred images for the same scenes so far.
-Thus, for our analysis, we present \emph{RSBlur}, the first dataset that provides pairs of a real blurred image and a sequence of sharp images captured by a specially-designed high-speed dual-camera system.
-RSBlur allows us to analyze the difference between real and synthetic blurred images focusing on their generation processes.
+Precise analysis of the difference between real and synthetic blurred images requires pairs of synthetic and real blurred images to facilitate isolating factors that cause the difference.
+However, there exist no datasets that provide both synthetic and real blurred images of the same scenes so far.
+Thus, to facilitate the analysis, the \emph{RSBlur} dataset provides pairs of a real blurred image and a sequence of sharp images captured by a specially-designed high-speed dual-camera system.
 With the dataset, we can produce a synthetic blurred image by averaging a sequence of sharp images and compare it with its corresponding real blurred image.
-The RSBlur dataset offers a total of 13,358 real blurred images with their corresponding sharp image sequences, which can also greatly benefit learning-based deblurring approaches.
+This allows us to analyze the difference between real and synthetic blurred images focusing on their generation processes.
+In particular, we investigate several factors that may degrade deblurring performance of synthetic datasets on real blurred images, such as noise, saturated pixels, and camera ISP.
+Based on the analysis, we present a method to synthesize more realistic blurred images.
+Our experiments show that our method can synthesize more realistic blurred images, and our synthesized training set can greatly improve the deblurring performance on real blurred images compared to existing synthetic datasets.